JakeSteam/blog-programming/_drafts/2023-04-26-improving-my-triple-monitor-dual-laptop-standing-desk.md

 This avoids the issue of my mouse sometimes going to an invisible monitor (e.g. not the currently selected monitor input), and also allows any other USB-C output device to be easily plugged in.
 To hold the cables I just used a [set of white basic cable management clips](https://www.amazon.co.uk/dp/B08P2P8HM2).

+## Cost

+This is a tricky one, since the total varies massively if I include the cost of the house!

+* £879: Laptop
+* £500: Standing desk
+* £179: Chair
+* £15: Extension leads
+* £15: Laptop / cable mounting
+* Life savings: House!

+So, yep, around £1.5k, but with the majority going towards a far more powerful machine it seems worth it.

 ## Conclusion

+* excited for next iteration
+* basically clean slate, no limitations